 Among the post surgical problems that may be seen in association with breast implants is “implant malposition.”
 Implant malposition refers to abnormal positioning of the breast implant.
 Sometimes, breast implants can be too high (This is frequently seen in conjunction with capsular contracture), but they can also be too low (a condition sometimes referred to as “bottoming out”), or they can be too far off to the side or even too close to the midline (a condition known as “synmastia”).
 Corrective surgery to treat implant malposition is one of Dr. Handel’s areas of special interest.
 He has extensive experience in correcting all types of breast implant malposition.

 When implants are positioned too low (bottoming out or descent of the inframammary fold), surgery typically consists of a procedure designed to reconfigure the periprosthetic pocket and raise the inframammary fold (crease beneath the breast).
 Sometimes, this is done in conjunction with insertion of a new breast implant.
 Dr. Handel has found that when it is possible to convert implants from the subpectoral or submuscular position to the submammary or subglandular position, this often facilitates the ability to correct downward malposition of the implants and also ensures a longer-lasting result.
-Santa Barbara’s Dr. Handel has done extensive research and has written numerous articles and book chapters and frequently gives lectures on the topic of correcting implant malposition.
+Beverly Hill’s Dr. Handel has done extensive research and has written numerous articles and book chapters and frequently gives lectures on the topic of correcting implant malposition.
 He is familiar with all current techniques available to achieve the best possible results.

 When implants are displaced too far to the side (lateral malposition), the treatment is similar to when the implants are displaced in the downward direction.
 Again, an operation to modify the periprosthetic pocket is generally performed which is sometimes called a capsuloplasty or capsulorrhaphy.
 Also, as with downward implant malposition, it may be advisable to convert the implant from the submuscular to the subglandular or submammary position and sometimes, insert a new breast implant.